enso-org/enso/docs/distribution/launcher-cli.md

 > extraction-location/bin/enso install distribution
 This will install Enso to ~/.local/share/enso/.
 Configuration will be placed in ~/.config/enso/.
-The universal launcher script will be placed in ~/.local/bin/.
+The universal `enso` launcher will be placed in ~/.local/bin/.
 Do you want to continue?
 [Y/n]
 ```